morleym/furtive-handbook/docs/format-double-elim.md

 As the number of competitors scales up, double-elimination competitions are usually represented not as a singular behemoth bracket, but as groups (or 'pools') feeding into a top bracket.
 For example, if you have 128 competitors, then you can represent that as 8 pools of 16 competitors each.
-Then, you would take a number from each pool (let's say top 2) and advance those copmetitors to the next 'stage'.
+Then, you would take a number from each pool (let's say top 2) and advance those competitors to the next 'stage'.
 I really need a visual for this...

 ## By the Numbers